cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-builtin-workflows.md

 <sub>
 1. Note that the dependency may be indirect, e.g. in a case where instance A is dependent on instance B, which is in turn dependent on instance C, and only B was filtered out, instance A's operation execution will still only happen after instance C's operation execution.
 </sub>

+# Heal

+**Workflow name:** *heal*

+**Workflow description:** Reinstalls the whole subgraph of the system topology applying the `uninstall` and `install` workflows' logic respectively.
+The subgraph consists of all the nodes that are hosted in a compute containing the failing node and/or the compute itself.
+Additionally, this workflow handles unlinking and establishing all affected relationships in an appropriate order.

+**Workflow parameters:**

+  - *node_id*: The ID of the failing node that needs healing.
+The whole compute containing (or being) this node will be reinstalled.